-If either command returns an error along the lines of command failed: operation not supported, your wireless card does not support monitor mode and you must contact Pol as soon as possible.
-You can likely perform most of the exercise, but you will require assistance.
+If either command returns an error along the lines of command failed: operation not supported, your wireless card does not support monitor mode and you must contact us as soon as possible.
+We will then provide a USB wireless dongle that's guaranteed to work.